NLnetLabs/routinator/doc/manual/source/manual-page.rst

       member is not present.

 /json-delta/notify, /json-delta/notify?session=session&serial=serial
-      Waits with a response until a new update is available and then returns a JSON object with two members *session* and *serial* which contain the session ID and serial number of the updated data set.
+      Returns a JSON object with two members *session* and *serial* which contain the session ID and serial number of the current data set.

-      If the *session* and *serial* query parameters are provided, the JSON object is returned immediately if the session ID or serial number of the current data set differ from the provided values and only waits for an update if they are identical.
+      If the *session* and *serial* query parameters are provided, and the session ID and serial number of the current data set are identical to the provided values, the request will not return until a new data set is available.
+This can be used as a means to get notified when the data set has been updated.

 In addition, the current set of VRPs is available for each output format at a path with the same name as the output format.
 E.g., the CSV output is